Wind Ridge in Greene County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1960 by Pennsylvania Historical and Museum Commission.

 Location.
 39° 54.779′ N, 80° 26.107′ W. Marker is in Wind Ridge, Pennsylvania, in Greene County.
 Marker is on Roy Furman Highway (Pennsylvania Route 21) 0.1 miles east of Ferrell Avenue, on the right when traveling west.
+Located at Windridge Playground.
 Touch for map.
-Located at Windridge Playground.
 Marker is in this post office area: Wind Ridge PA 15380, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Graysville, Pennsylvania (approx. 2.8 miles away); The Church - "New Brick" (approx. 2.8 miles away); Fort Beeler (approx. 8˝ miles away in West Virginia); Cameron City Pool (approx. 9.1 miles away in West Virginia); Site of Old Lindley Fort and Stockade (approx. 12 miles away); The Dwight D. Eisenhower Highway Historical Village of Hero Named in Honor of Private Jesse Taylor (approx. 13.8 miles away); Ohio County / State of Pennsylvania (approx. 13.9 miles away in West Virginia).
+Graysville, Pennsylvania (approx. 2.8 miles away); The Church - "New Brick" (approx. 2.8 miles away); Fort Beeler (approx. 8½ miles away in West Cameron City Pool (approx. 9.1 miles away in West Virginia); Site of Old Lindley Fort and Stockade (approx. 12 miles away); The Dwight D. Eisenhower Highway (was approx. 13½ miles away in West Virginia but has been reported missing. ); Historical Village of Hero Named in Honor of Private Jesse Taylor (approx. 13.8 miles away); Ohio County / State of Pennsylvania (approx. 13.9 miles away in West Virginia).

 Categories. • Native Americans •